suspect-devices/digithink/docs/buildnotes/ezra.md

 The actual configuration is smeared all over a linux conf.d style pile of files and I am pretty sure I need to get rid of most of them.

-## Testing the new system.
+## Testing the new system

-With the config above we are able to send mail from gmail but cant recieve it because spf and dkim havent been set up for 3dangst.com
+With the config above we are able to send mail from gmail but cant recieve it because spf and dkim haven't been set up for 3dangst.com
 We were also unable to email between suspectdevices.com and 3dangst.com because 3dangst.com was still in naomis postfix config.
 This was fixed.

 ## Adding / Fixing spf, dmark, and dkim